norcams/docs-enduser/docs/faq.rst

    * - Shelve
      - Stop instance and free resources whilst retaining state (incl.
 IP addresses)
      - Workaround: Create snapshot.
 IP addresses are not retained, though.
+   * - Rebuild
+     - Rebuild instance, possibly with another image than originally, keeping IP address
+     - No workaround!
+Must delete and build new, with new IP address.
+This will be fixed.

 How to regenerate your public SSH key